charIixcx/ImageEdit/readme.md

 This project provides a minimal command line interface for experimenting with image effects using OpenCV and PyQt6.
 Depth maps are generated using the [MiDaS](https://github.com/isl-org/MiDaS) model which produces more accurate results than the previous luminance based placeholder.
+If the loader cannot download the model it falls back to a local copy located in ``models/midas``.
+Clone the MiDaS repository into this folder if you want offline support. results than the previous luminance based placeholder.

 ## Running